‘No Criminality’ After NYPD Cops Poisoned by Drink from Shake Shack During Protest Shift

 — SHAKE SHACK (@shakeshack) June 16, 2020

 Employees at Shake Shack were questioned and a sample of the shake was taken to a lab for testing.
-It’s not yet clear how the incident could have occurred.
+Subsequently it was found that “milkstone remover” was used to clean out the machine before the cops placed their orders, sources said, and the machine still contained some residual.
+Milkstone remover is an acidic solution used to eliminate dairy buildup in equipment.

+A spokesperson for the NYPD said the incident is still under review.